Stratio/sparta/doc/src/site/sphinx/configuration.rst

 API configuration
 =================

-Parameters related with the API REST.
+Parameters related to the API REST.

 An example in the application.conf::